logo

 The project goals

-The goal of our project is to make these valuable collections accessible to world without depriving their original owners of them, as so often was the case in the nineteenth and twentieth century.
+The goal of our project is to make these valuable collections accessible to world without depriving their original owners of them.
 Hopefully this good work will continue, and other private and monastic collections, which are of such great importance for our understanding of Buddhism, can be opened up in the same way.